gerisc01/mlb-led-scoreboard/coordinates/README.md

 A couple of things are not completely implemented or have some implementation details you should understand.

 * `bases` currently requires an even `size` value to be rendered correctly
+* Not all options are enabled on all board sizes by default.
+For example pitch count and pitch type are not enabled by default on boards smaller than 64x64.
+Options are "disabled" by forcing them to render outside the board, by setting X and Y coordinates less than 0 or greater than the height or width of the board.